Reserve Special Event Banner Location

 Permits for a banner plus up to five additional signs around town are $20.
 Use the "additional signs" portions of the form below to apply.
 For more information, see the "banner requirements" and "additional sign requirements" sections below.

 This form should be submitted at least three business days before the signage is to be placed.
-Once the form is submitted, Planning Department staff will email with approval status and payment information.
+Once the form is submitted, Planning and Economic Development Division staff will email with approval status and payment information.

 The town will remove any banners or event signs improperly located, exceeding size limits or left beyond the permitted time.